mvelazc0/PurpleSharp/README.md

 ### Simulate

-The binary is all you need to start simulating attacks.
-Check out the [Active Directory Purple Team Playbook](https://github.com/mvelazc0/PurpleAD/) which is a repository of ready-to-use JSON playbooks for PurpleSharp.
+The PurpleSharp assembly is all you need to start simulating attacks.

+For simulation ideas, check out the [Active Directory Purple Team Playbook](https://github.com/mvelazc0/PurpleAD/), a repository of ready-to-use JSON playbooks for PurpleSharp.

 ## Documentation